volatilflerovium/Duplicate_Image_Finder/README.md

 *	AI
 		There are deep learning-based image similarity methods that we can utilize, particularly siamese networks.
 Siamese networks are super powerful models that can be trained with very little data to compute accurate image similarity scores.

-It would have been easy to implement any of these method after all everybody can copy-and-paste.
-Instead, I developed a simple algorithm to find duplicated images which is invariant to rotations, reflexion and, to some degree, size.
+It would have been easy to implement any of these methods, after all everybody can copy-and-paste.
+Instead, Duplicate Image Finder implement a simple algorithm to find duplicated images which is invariant to rotations, reflexion and, to some degree, size.

 For each image Duplicate Image Finder calculates a set of concentric mask